 Getting to Fo Guang Shan from Kaohsiung

 Get yourself on an MRT to Zouying Station.
-You can catch the 8501 bus from there and back via E-DA World.
-You can also take the 8010/11 bus from Kaohsiung Main station.
+You can catch a direct E02 bus.
+There are also a slower 8501 bus from there and back via E-DA World.
+You can also take the 8010/11 bus from Kaohsiung Main station but it stops in many places.

 Fo Guang Shan, a Buddhist complex in the Dashu district of Kaohsiung is well equipped.
 You will find plenty of vending machines for drinks.
 There’s also restaurants, cafes, and gift shops.
-It made me chuckle that there was even a Starbucks.
+There’s even a Starbucks in the main building.
 You really can’t escape globalisation, even from within the most impressive Buddhist monastery in Taiwan.

 So, there’s no need to bring anything.
 Just remember your camera!